Skip to content

 Lauren E. McCullough, PhD, MSPH

 Dr. McCullough is the co-Principal Investigator for VOICES of Black Women.
-Her role at ACS is to contribute to the growth and diversity of ACS cohorts and lead scientific efforts in breast cancer, social epidemiology, and outcomes research.
-Her primary research interests are in cancer disparities and cancer outcomes.
+Her role at ACS is to contribute to the growth and diversity of ACS cohorts and lead scientific efforts in breast and GYN cancers, social epidemiology, and outcomes research.
+Her primary research interests are in cancer outcome disparities.
 Her research goals are to improve cancer prognosis in marginalized populations using a multi-level approach to identify targets for pharmacologic, behavioral, and policy intervention.

 Lauren R. Teras, PhD, MPH